opemvbs/autohookbase_twitter/README.md

 ## TODO
 - Put in more features, like put limitations on minimal followers, tweets, or other things other people had to have in order to use your autobase.
 - Put catch error function to catch more errors/anomalies.
+- Other improvements that is not in my mind right now.